 Lancelot “Capability” Brown (baptized 1716-1783) was the most renowned landscape architect of the time.
 He earned his nickname as he was in the habit of viewing a subject plot and saying, “It has great capabilities.”

 Thomas Chippendale (1718–1779) became the first cabinetmaker to publish a book of his designs, titled “The Gentleman and Cabinet Maker's Director”.
 Three successful editions were published, with illustrations, propelling Chippendale to the forefront of his profession.
 The first style of furniture in England named after a cabinetmaker rather than a monarch, Chippendale became the most famous name in the history of English furniture at a time when such craftsmanship was at its pinnacle.

 Thomas Arne (1710-1778) had to disguise himself, at a young age, as a footman to sneak into the opera, where his love and taste for music was formed.
 His father wanted him to become a lawyer, but Arne practiced in secret the violin and keyboard instruments.
-He is generally regarded as the most important English composer of the 18th century, having added substantially to English musical heritage.
+He is generally regarded as the most important English composer of the 18th century.

 Thank you to the members of this longstanding book club for hosting me on September 16, 2019.
 They read "Ticking", sent me some great questions and listened with interest to the answers.
 I had a wonderful time (and I know Stanley did, too).
 I hope to return to discuss "Ticking: The Hawking Sequence" soon!